-The Shakopee-Mdewakanton Reservation is located entirely within the city limits of Prior Lake, in Carver County, Minnesota.
+The Shakopee-Mdewakanton Reservation is located entirely within the city limits of Prior Lake, in Scott County, Minnesota.
 The reservation was known as the Prior Lake Reservation until its reorganization under the Indian Reorganization Act on November 28, 1969.
 The tribal headquarters is in Prior Lake, Minnesota.

 Upper Sioux Community

 The land called Pejuhutazzi Kapi (the place where they dig for yellow medicine) has been the homeland of the Dakota Oyate (Nation), for thousands of years.
 The Upper Sioux Community is located in Yellow Medicine County.